 (Click on schematic for full size)

-As shown in the schematic, all items in green are parts of the space heating side of the system and the items in red are part of the domestic hot water side.
+side of the system and the items in red are part of the domestic hot water side.

-Pump A is part of the boiler installation and pump B is dedicated solely to pumping water to the solar collectors.
+Pump A is part of the boiler installation and pump B is dedicated solely to

-Heat exchanger 1 consists of two 90' coils of 3/4” copper connected in parallel.
 Heat exchanger 2 has two 60' coils but otherwise is the same as 1.

-The boiler that I used has a primary heat exchanger for space heating and a secondary for DHW.
+The boiler that I used has a primary heat exchanger for space heating and a

 The tank was sized to accept a liner purchased from Tom Gocze at American Solartechnics in Searsport, Maine.
-The inside dimensions are 55”x55”x48” h.
+The inside dimensions are 55x55x48 h.
 The tank is made from four panels for the side walls, a platform and a removable cover.
-The cover is sealed on the edges with 0.5” round foam insulation to cut down on evaporation loss.
+The cover is sealed on the edges with 0.5 round foam insulation to cut down on evaporation loss.
 The construction of the tankverticallpanels, platform and cover are described below. panels, platform and cover are described below.

 The 550 gallon solar heat storage and drainback tank